-Aviation Boatswain's Mates help launch and recover the Navy's aircraft, which includes preparing and fueling planes for take-off and landing.
-Boatswain's mate is one of the oldest of all the Navy's ratings (jobs), having been part of this branch of the U.S. military since its inception in 1775.
+A Navy aviation boatswain's equipment mate helps to launch and recover the Navy's aircraft.
+Their duties include preparing and fueling planes for take-off and landing.
+The boatswain's mate is one of the oldest of all the Navy's jobs—known as ratings by the military.
+The job, established in 1944, has been part of this branch of the U.S. military since the Navy's inception in 1775.

 And like all Aviation Boatswain's Mates in the Navy, ABE's also perform a variety of other duties related to launching and recovery of aircraft.

 Most of the work in this rating is performed outdoors on the deck of aircraft carriers, in all weather conditions, in fast-paced and often potentially hazardous environments.
-ABEs work closely with others in aviation ratings.
+The ABE works closely with others in aviation ratings.

-After basic training (boot camp) at Great Lakes in Illinois, these sailors spend 39 calendar days in A-school (technical training) in Pensacola, Florida.
+After boot camp at the Great Lakes Naval Training Center—outside of Chicago, Illinois—these sailors spend 39 calendar days in A-school (technical training) in Pensacola, Florida.